NetLingo The Internet Dictionary

 Netscape Navigator

-The dominating World Wide Web browser during the first years of the commercial Internet-from about 1994 to 1997, until Internet Explorer hit the screens-it was developed by Marc Andreessen, based on the Mosaic browser.
-Netscape remains a favorite among many Web users.
+The dominating World Wide Web browser during the first years of the commercial Internet -- from about 1994 to 1997 until Internet Explorer hit the screens -- it was developed by Marc Andreessen, based on the Mosaic browser.

-In addition to being a Web browser, this software program also allows Gopher, FTP, and Telnet access, as well as e-mail and newsgroup retrieval and management.
-Many companies use Netscape server software to create Web pages, and this is why you may see statements such as "best viewed with Netscape Navigator" on some sites.
+In addition to being a Web browser, this software program also allowed Gopher, FTP, and Telnet access, as well as e-mail and newsgroup retrieval and management.
+Many companies used Netscape server software to create Web pages, which is why you sometimes saw statements such as "best viewed with Netscape Navigator" in the early days.

 NetLingo Classification: Net Software